smsmit30/parsimony-consensus-mapping/README.md

 ### Script Descriptions

 1. the parsimony wrapper allows the user to run a single script which will iterate through all the other scripts.
 Running this script will use the input population map files to create a consensus map
 	This script requires 2 additional Arguments.
 The first is the directory containing the population map files and the second is the number of iterations you would like to cycle through.

 		python parsimony_wrapper.py <path/to/population/map/directory> <# of iterations>
 		example: pyhton parsimony_wrapper.py /Desktop/Sample_population_maps 8

 		#NOTE: This script assumes items 1-9 in the above list of scripts are in
 		the same directory and you are executing the scripts from that directory. items a-c are in the MergeMap directory.

 		[output]
 			tree-build (directory)
 				neighbor joining trees for each iteration (newick.txt files) working-directory
 				Maps (directory)
 					linkage group .txt files that represent the final merge results after all iterations are complete.
 It will also have individual population maps that were never included in any merge.
 				Tips.txt
 					text file listing merge id and the groups that were merged to create that group
 				Used_Maps (directory)
 					linkage group .txt files that were used in a merge

-**the following is for if you want to run the scripts without using the wrapper**
 1. parse_maps takes the original population files and splits them into individual linkage group files

 	python parse_maps.py <path/to/unparsed/population/maps>